jaymccon/quickstart-helm-resource-provider/docs/vpcconfiguration.md

 #### SubnetIds

-Specify one or more subnets.
+Specify one or more subnets

 _Required_: No